ubports/wiki.ubports.com/Building-ubports-source.md

 Which would you like? [aosp_arm-eng]
 ```
-Here you need to choose your device cm[your device]-userdebug, example if you were to build the oneplus one you would choose cm_bacon-eng or 7
+Here you need to choose your device cm[your device]-userdebug, example if you were to build the oneplus one you would choose cm_bacon-userdebug or 9

 ### Building your device
 Here comes the fun part, building the device it self using the command make